Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

 ---------

 To present data from related entities.
 For example.
 The user who created an Artist you can use relations.
 For each entity you can define relations to other entities.
-Change the string "Artist" in the entities propertie in Module.js to the following:
+Change the string "Artist" in the entities property in ``Module.js`` to the following:

 .. code:: javascript

 	{
         name: "Artist",
 		relations: {
 		    creator: {store: "User", fk: "createdBy"},
 			modifier: {store: "User", fk: "createdBy"},

 			// 'albums' is a property of artist and has a nested relation.
 			albums: {
 			    genre:  {store: "Genre", fk: "genreId"}
             }
         }
     }

 We've defined two "has one" relations for the creator and modifier and a "has many" relation for the albums.

-The complete module.js looks like this now:
+The complete ``Module.js`` looks like this now:

 .. code:: javascript

 	go.Modules.register("tutorial", "music", {
        mainPanel: "go.modules.tutorial.music.MainPanel",

         //The title is shown in the menu and tab bar
         title: t("Music"),

         //All module entities must be defined here.
 Stores will be created for them.
         entities: [
             "Genre",
             {
                 name: "Artist",
                 relations: {
                     creator: {store: "User", fk: "createdBy"},
                     modifier: {store: "User", fk: "createdBy"},

                     // 'albums' is a property of artist and has a nested relation.
                     albums: {
                         genre:  {store: "Genre", fk: "genreId"}
                     }
                 }
             }
         ],

         //Put code to initialize the module here after the user is authenticated
         //and has access to the module.
         initModule: function () {}
     });

 We can use these relations in the artist grid in the next chapter.